 Prepping for the Rucu Pichincha Volcano Hike

-But before I could climb it, I let my body acclimatize to Quito’s elevation of 2850m (9,350ft) while gathering information about the hike from other travelers who had recently completed it.
+But before I could climb it, I let my body acclimatize to Quito’s elevation of 2850m (9,350ft) while exploring all of the things to do in Quito and gathering information about the hike from other travelers who had recently completed it.
 I learned that it should take me about two hours to reach Pichincha’s summit that rests at an uncomfortable altitude of 4,784m (15,695ft).
 I also learned that it’s best to begin the hike before 11:00 am as each afternoon clouds tend to roll in which could make it difficult to see where I’m walking, let alone the views of the city below.